-Release notes files help to keep track of the changes made for a specific content entity like an integration or a playbook.
+Release notes files help users keep track of changes made for specific content entities, such as integrations or playbooks.

-Please note: Changes which have not been committed will not be detected automatically by the
+Please note: Changes that have not been committed are not detected automatically by the update-release-notes command.

-pack_metadata.json file automatically according to the update version (as denoted by the
+This command automatically updates the currentVersion found in the pack_metadata.json file according to the update version (as denoted by the -u flag).

-Generally, you will use the command when you are ready to merge and expect no other changes.
+In most cases, you run the command when you are ready to merge and expect no further changes.
 If you need to make additional

-demisto-sdk command mentioned above, the release notes file which was generated will contain a section for each entity changed in the pack as well as a placeholder (
+After running the demisto-sdk command, the release notes file contains a section for each entity changed in the pack as well as a placeholder (

 This placeholder should be replaced with a line describing what was changed for that specific entity.

-For example, if changes were detected in the Cortex XDR pack for the items IncidentFields, Integrations, and Playbooks; the following would be created:
+For example, if changes are detected in the Cortex XDR pack for the items IncidentFields, Integrations, and Playbooks; the following is created:

 For single line RNs, follow this format: